Sender Reputation: How to Avoid Spam Folder Placement

 Blacklisted domains in links might add to the email spam score and affect email placement as well.

 You can start investigating your email deliverability issues by testing different things in the email content.
 Change the Subject line, the message format, remove links, images, re-write the copy and test after each change.
 There is a good chance that your deliverability will improve at some point.
-If it doesn’t, then dig deeper and check your sending infrastructure and sender reputation.
+If it doesn’t, then dig deeper and test different sending email addresses, domains and IP.

 Email deliverability is never guaranteed.
 But you can drastically increase the chances of being delivered if you watch what you are sending and how your recipients interact with your emails.